aaiken1/fin-data-analysis-text/_sources/chapters/2_0_git.md

 ## Setting up Github

 Sign-up for a Github account: <https://github.com/signup>.
 Use your **Elon email address**.
 Pick a username that you'll want others to see!
 I suggest using your name in some form.
 If you plan on applying for data jobs, you'll want to share your Github page.

+You then want to join [Github Education for Students](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-education-for-students/apply-to-github-education-as-a-student).
+This will get you access to tools like the AI code assistant Copilot inside of Codespaces.

 ```{figure} ../images/22-github-page.png
 ---